 Have you ever received a phone call asking for your bank details?
 Have you ever received any SMS from a bank stating that “Your bank XYZ doesn’t ask for any kind of personal details over phone calls?
 Stay safe from fraudsters.”?

 Imagine a scenario where you receive a phone call saying that your bank account has been compromised or there is something wrong with your credit card.
 Immediately after that, an SMS pops up instructing to call a specific telephone number.
 And when you make a call, they ask you to enter your bank account details/credit card information to look into the matter.
-This is where Vishing comes into picture.
+This is where Vishing comes into the picture.

 Vishing is a combined form of “Voice + Phishing”.
-Most of the times a war dialer is used or an automated recording is being played over the call but the active involvement of human operators have also been reported.
+Most of the time a war dialer is used or an automated recording is being played over the call but the active involvement of human operators has also been reported.
 It uses “Caller ID Spoofing“ to convince the victim that the call is from a legitimate source.
-It also relies upon the techniques of “Social Engineering“ to manipulate the victim so that he/she ends up providing the confidential data.
+It also relies upon the techniques of “Social Engineering“ to manipulate the victim so that he/she ends up providing confidential data.
 This confidential information obtained from the victim is then used for Identity Theft.
-And the Identity fraud can cause more harm than one can think of.
+And Identity fraud can cause more harm than one can think of.

 Common types of Vishing:

 - Fake computer tech support asking to remotely access the PC to fix certain problems.